 An oil-water separator (sometimes called a condensate separator) is exactly what it sounds like: a device that separates oils and lubricants from liquid water.
-The oil-water separator collects condensate from your air compressor, tank, filters and dryer, and removes the oil from the water prior to putting it down the drain.
+The oil-water separator collects condensate from your air compressor, tank, filters, and dryer, and removes the oil from the water prior to putting it down the drain.
 It also eliminates the need to have the oily condensate hauled away.

 Why Do I Need an Oil/Water Separator for My Compressed Air System?

 When air is compressed, it produces condensate as a byproduct.
 That’s because pressurized air becomes saturated when it is compressed.
-For example, to achieve 100 PSI, air is compressed 7.89 times atmospheric pressure.
-As compressed air cools, the cooler air cannot hold the moisture and falls out of the air as condensate.
+For example, to achieve 100 PSI, the air is compressed 7.89 times atmospheric pressure.
+As compressed air cools, the cooler air cannot hold the moisture and falls out of the air as condensates.
 This condensate includes both liquid water (from the moisture in the intake air) and oil from within the compressor.

 The oil comes from the lubricants that protect your air compressor as it runs.
 The heat generated by air compression causes a small amount of oil to vaporize each time the compressor is used.
 This oil vapor mixes with water vapor during compression and then falls out of the air along with water condensate as it cools.
 Because of this contamination, condensate from compressed air systems cannot simply be dumped down a drain or into the environment (e.g., out the wall and onto the ground).